 - Stress resistance.

 But there is much more.
-You should have a good understanding of stages, rules, and types of selling.
+It would help if, first, you had a good understanding of stages, rules, and types of selling.
 A picky modern customer is hard to excite.
-The market is packed with similar offers and every business has serious and dangerous competitors.
-Effective selling techniques (by phone, online etc.) are necessary to develop a company and support stable commerce.
+The market is packed with similar offers, and every business has serious and dangerous competitors.
+Effective selling techniques (by phone, online, etc.) are necessary to develop a company and support stable commerce.

 Types of Selling

 - Active sales are the most effort consuming type, but at the same time the most effective.
 The method of active selling by phone is quite complex.
 The point is that you should gradually collect data for your database of potential customers.
 This is done through new buyers and cold calls.
 After that, the collected database has to be processed.
 The methods of active selling are diverse.
-In this type, a sales manager must work really hard and take initiative while a customer remains passive.
-This is the main characteristics of active sales.
+A sales manager must work really hard and take the initiative while a customer remains passive.
+These are the main characteristics of active sales.

 - Direct sales.
 The scheme of direct selling is primitively simple: a manager and a client meet each other, a product is presented, and a deal is made.
 The main difference between direct sales and other types is the absence of intermediaries.

-Having decided what types of successful sales strategies to use in your company, you choose rules, a technique, best tools, and effective sales methods.
+Having decided what types of successful sales strategies to use in your company, you choose rules, techniques, best tools, and effective sales methods.

-In this respect, a nice example is a book “The Sandler Rules: 49 Timeless Selling Principles and How to Apply Them” by David Mattson.
+In this respect, a nice example is the book “The Sandler Rules: 49 Timeless Selling Principles and How to Apply Them” by David Mattson.
 It will be really beneficial to those who search the ways to increase sales during a crisis.
-Another good choice is Brian Tracy’s “Psychology of Selling” that will introduce you to ideas, strategies, and specific actions that can increase the turnover of a store.
-Yet, theoretical knowledge often appears to be insufficient, as even the best books and theoretical advice give no results without practice.
-Whereas, the process of polishing your knowledge of the chosen technique can take many years.
+Another good choice is Brian Tracy’s “Psychology of Selling,” which will introduce you to ideas, strategies, and specific actions that can increase ta store’s turnover.
+Yet, theoretical knowledge often appears insufficient, as even the best books and theoretical advice give no results without practice.
+At the same time, the process of polishing your knowledge of the chosen technique can take many years.